sergueik/springboot_study/basic-log4j/README.md

 ### Info

-This project contains [minimal demo code of log4j example]
+This project contains minimal demo code of log4j example.
+Since the Apache Log4j 1.2 reached end of life in August 2015, the log4j dependency is replaced in this project with a log4j2 one, while illustrating how to keep the configuration file `log4j.xml`

 ### Usage

 #### Testing Locally